Call Or Text:

 • Meal planning: Overconsumption and overproduction are huge contributors to waste throughout the supply chain.
 When families use meal planning to purchase only what is required, they reduce household waste and enjoy cost savings.

 • Understanding expiration dates: Misunderstandings of expiration dates cause many healthy products to be thrown away before expiration.
-By paying attention to the expiration dates, consumers can distinguish between different labels while educating themselves on how to identify if a product is spoiled.
+By paying attention to the expiration dates to reduce food waste, consumers can distinguish between different labels while educating themselves on how to identify if a product is spoiled.

 • Improving storage techniques: Proper storage techniques help prolong the life of food at home, therefore reducing waste and minimizing the economic impact of buying products that are never consumed.